priyankt3i/Jotter-AI/README.md

 ## Introduction

--   Beyojar is a simple notes taking application built for Android & IOS using [React-Native](https://reactnative.dev/) & [Expo](https://docs.expo.dev)
+-   JotterAI is a simple notes taking application built for Android & IOS using [React-Native](https://reactnative.dev/) & [Expo](https://docs.expo.dev)
 -   The [mobile](mobile) workspace contains all the code related to the mobile application
 -   -   This app provides a simple and familiar interface that allows users to to get started immediately
 -   -   Allows users to keep their notes organized with labels and colors
 -   -   Mark important notes so that users will never miss it
 -   -   Supports both Dark and Light themes, based on user preference
 -   The [landing](landing) workspace contains all the code related to the landing page that is built using [Qwik](https://qwik.builder.io/)
--   -   SEO optimized, pre-rendered landing page that allows users to easily understand what _Beyojar_ provides
+-   -   SEO optimized, pre-rendered landing page that allows users to easily understand what _JotterAI_ provides

 ## Prerequisite